-Bankruptcy is governed by both federal and state laws, and while the laws are very clear, they can be confusing.
+Bankruptcy is governed by both federal and state laws, and while the laws are very clear, they can be complex and confusing.
 There is a lot of information out there about debt relief and bankruptcy, and not all of it is based on fact.
 Laws have changed over the years and this frequently asked question page should serve to clarify some facts for you.
 If you don’t see your question here, contact us for more information or to get your case started today.

 Will my job or government benefits be affected?